Fettuccine Alfredo: A Delicious Easy Dinner

 This post may contain Affiliate Links.
 Thank you for your support!

 I got this recipe from an Italian lady when I first got married.
 It’s been a family favorite for years, thus my daughter asking for it weekly and learning to make it herself.
-I’ve been doing it so long, I had to think about the quantities that I use so I could put together the recipe for her.
+I’ve been making it for so long, I really had to stop and think about the quantities that I use so that I could put together the recipe for her.
 Since I wrote it down, I decided it would be an easy one to share with you as well.

 - ½ cup flour